orectique/Crawford-Style/README.md

   <img width="460" height="300" src="https://github.com/orectique/Crawford-Style/assets/49713741/eb5bde21-f22e-4527-848d-899c9ab1dd9f">
 </p>

 Alternatively, if you have the Zotero browser extension installed, [clicking me](https://raw.githubusercontent.com/orectique/Crawford-Style/main/crawford-style-austGov-authDate.csl) will open a raw file in your browser.
-Zotero will then ask you if you want to istall the style.
+Zotero will then seek authorization to install the style.